SaiKrishna329-Dev/Interview_questions/AWS/README.md

 ### 10. what is default route in your main route table?
 ### 11. vpc peering how to configure and transit gateway?
 ### 12.  how to find and fix unhealthy target group in a ALP?
+### 13. Alternatives to NAT for Private Subnet Internet Access?
+**Ans:**
+- VPC endpoints for services within the AWS services. (like S3, DynamoDB, ECR, SSM, Secrets Manager, etc.),    you can use: Gateway Endpoints (for S3 & DynamoDB),Interface Endpoints (PrivateLink) for other services.
+- forward proxy - keeping proxy in public subnet and tranfer the route to proxy from private and get internet access through proxy.
+- If EC2 only needs package updates or software installs, you can use SSM endpoints.(SSM Agent can download packages through SSM endpoints).